open-craft/cert-manager/README.md

 ### Devstack way:

-To run the unit tests in a devstack (containers), you need to start the devstack:
+To run the unit tests in a devstack (docker), you need to start the devstack:

     make start